Reward-Respecting Subtasks for Model-Based Reinforcement Learning: Model learning

-where each $\W^o$ is a $d\times d$ matrix, with rows $\w^o_j$.
-In this tabular problem ($d=|\S|=72$) the states were represented by 1-hot feature vectors.
-To learn the weights, each weight vector (the $\w^o_r$ and the $\w^o_j$, for $o\in\O, j\=1, \ldots, d$) was paired with an eligibility trace vector, $\e^o_r$ and the $\e^o_j$s.
+where each $\w_r^o\in\Re^d$ is a learned weight vector, and each $\W^o$ is a $d\times d$ matrix, with rows $\w^o_j$.
+In this tabular problem the states were represented by one-hot feature vectors ($d=|\S|=72$).
+To learn the weights, each weight vector (the $\w^o_r$ and the $\w^o_j$, for $o\in\O, j\=1, \ldots, d$) was paired with an eligibility trace vector, $\e^o_r$ or $\e^o_j$.
 All these vectors were initialized to zero.
-The agent wandered all over the two rooms following the equi-probable random policy for many episodes.
-On each step ($S_t, A_t, R_{t+1}, S_{t+1}$) for which $S_t$ was non-terminal, for each $o\in\O$, we did:
+The agent wandered throughout the two rooms following the equi-probable random policy for 50,000 time steps.
+On each transition ($S_t, A_t, R_{t+1}, S_{t+1}$) for which $S_t$ was non-terminal, for each $o\in\O$, we did:

-where $x_{j,t+1}$ denotes the $j$th component of $\x_{t+1}$, $\hat n_j$ denotes the $j$th component of the vector returned by $\n$, and $\beta^i_t\!\doteq\!\beta^i(S_t)$.
-This way of using TD\la algorithms to learn a temporally abstract model of the world was introduced by Sutton (1995; see also Sutton and Barto, 2018, Section 17.2) Note that for one-step options such as actions, the use of \UWT is not necessary; the algorithm is correct as specified, but if desired it could be implemented more efficiently without eligibility traces.
+where $x_{j,t+1}$ denotes the $j$th component of $\x_{t+1}$ and $\hat n_j$ denotes the $j$th component of the vector returned by $\n$.
+This way of using TD\la algorithms to learn a temporally abstract model of the world was introduced by Sutton (1995; see also Sutton and Barto, 2018, Section 17.2) The parameters were $\alpha_r\=\alpha_p\=0.1$ and $\lambda\=0$.

-The procedure described above allows us to efficiently learn both transition and reward models, as shown in Figure~3.
+The procedure described above allows us to efficiently learn both transition and reward models, as shown in Figure~\ref{fig_model_learning_exp2}.
 We also evaluated the impact of planning with imperfect models, using the planning algorithm described in the next section.
 The results are shown in the inset plot.
-Planning leads to near-optimal performance using an imperfect model trained for $17,000$ steps.
+Planning leads to near-optimal performance after the model has been trained for about 20,000 steps.
 Further training improves model error but does not significantly improve planning in this environment.
+The final model, after 50,000 steps, was used for the planning results in Figure 1.